madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/ODC.md

 #
 Tensorflow Object Detection API

-The traffic light detection and classification was performed using Tensorflow Object Detection API [Link](https://github.com/tensorflow/models/tree/master/research/object_detection)
+The traffic light detection and classification was performed using Tensorflow Object Detection API [Link](https://github.com/tensorflow/models/tree/master/research/object_detection).
+Creating accurate machine learning models capable of localizing and identifying multiple objects in a single image remains a core challenge in computer vision.
+The TensorFlow Object Detection API is an open source framework built on top of TensorFlow that makes it easy to construct, train, and deploy object detection models